-16-year-old Rutilia lives with her family of 10 – her 2 parents, 4 sisters, and 3 brothers.
+16-year-old Rutilia Xol Chub lives with her family of ten–two parents, four sisters, and three brothers.
 Her father and grandfather were among the founders of their community, Santa Cruz el Nacimiento, when it was officially established in 1980.

 Rutilia’s family ate the corn they grow, which could feed their family for a year if they don’t sell much.
 The rest of their diet consists of herbs, beans, eggs, pasta, and meat.
 Often, there are not sufficient resources to cover the family’s needs for food or clothing.
 They all looked for additional work so the family can cover the necessities.
 If they couldn’t find work, they’d ask to buy things on credit at the local store and pay for it when they had the money.

 Rutilia and her three older sisters Carolina, 24, Soila, 22, and Carlota, 20, were all selected to participate in Trickle Up’s program and became very active and involved in the Flor de Santa Cruz savings group.
 Their family is well-known for being hard workers and Rutilia’s sister Carolina is one of the two leaders of the group, charged with group training and peer support on their sexual and reproductive health lessons.